 Commandment 1: Listen to classical music!

 The more you listen the more you love classical music.
-Tune and listen to classical music radios in your area.
+Tune and listen to classical music radios in your area or on the Internet.
 Search through your music collection, your family/friends' music collection and I'm sure you'll find some classical music to enjoy.

 Commandment 2: Choose the Big names at start and Learn to Listen!